pivotal/docs-tap/scst-scan/app-scanning-observing.hbs.md

 # Observability

-This topic provides information to help observe Supply Chain Security Tools - Scan 2.0.
+This topic guides you through observing Supply Chain Security Tools - Scan 2.0.
+This will help a user understand the each step of the scanning process.

 To watch the status of the scanning custom resources and child resources: